Sunamachi Ginza Street Food

 - Unakuri, made of eel and barbequed to perfection

-- Shapin, this is strictly speaking a Chinese snack but it is like a delicious, crispy large dumpling that you just have to try.
+- Shapin, this is strictly speaking a Chinese snack, but Japanese people love it too.
+It is like a delicious, crispy large dumpling that you just have to try.
 To help you find it, it is pictured above in the bag on the right.

 You can easily spend around 1-1.5 hours eating your way through the Sunamachi Ginza, but it is a good idea to plan something else in that area as well as you are not likely to end up here again as it is a bit out of the way.
 A visit to Monzennakacho to watch the temple ceremony that is held multiple times per day would make for a great combination, and the Edo Tokyo Museum in the sumo neighborhood Ryogoku is also in the same direction.
 If you are a coffee lover, you might want to stop over in Kiyosumi Shirakawa, a neighborhood boasting many little hip cafes.

 If you are thinking about making a trip to Japan, as seasoned Japan experts we can help you create your perfect Japan tour, including destinations like the Sunamachi Ginza.
 Experienced guides can help you get the most out of your limited time in Tokyo.
 Contact us to start planning your unforgettable holiday to this fascinating country full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!